krtkush/krtkush.github.io/_posts/2025-09-14-computer-graphics-basics-with-compose-part-4.md

 </div>

 With this, we have achieved our objective of drawing a "Flow Graph" which represents the flow of X from point A to B.
 However, there is still an issue with our rounded star drawing being depended on Compose's graphics lib.
+For example, if we want to implement this same graph for iOS, we will have trouble finding an equivalent native library.

-We will fix that in the next post by drawing the star from scratch and removing our dependency on the library.
+We will remove this dependency in the next post by drawing the star from scratch with some more help of Bézier Cure.